North America Satellite Manufacturing Market Size and Share

 • July 2023: Planet Labs has built 48 Dove satellites.
 These satellites are launched from Baikonur Cosmodrome.

-North America Satellite Manufacturing Market
+Table of Contents for North America Satellite Manufacturing Industry Report

 1. EXECUTIVE SUMMARY & KEY FINDINGS